-Current FINTRAC Approach to Business Address and Compliance Substance
+Current FINTRAC Approach to Canada MSB Physical Address and Compliance Substance

-In these cases, the focus is no longer simply on whether the company was properly established and the registration completed, but whether the Canadian structure provides sufficient support for the MSB’s ongoing compliance, governance and record-keeping obligations.
+In practice, the issue is no longer simply whether the company was incorporated correctly or the registration was approved.
+The real question is whether the Canadian structure can adequately support ongoing compliance obligations, governance functions, and MSB record keeping Canada requirements.

-This issue may also arise where the business address appears to be a virtual office, co-working space or similar address that is not clearly connected to the MSB’s business, compliance or records functions.
-In those cases, greater attention may be placed on whether the address reflects a permanent establishment or dedicated physical location where MSB activities are conducted, where business or compliance activities are managed, or where client and transaction records are kept.
+This concern often arises where the Canada MSB physical address is a virtual office, co-working space, or similar address with no clear operational connection to the MSB’s business, compliance, or records functions.
+In those cases, FINTRAC may place greater focus on whether the address reflects a permanent establishment or dedicated physical location where MSB activities are conducted, where business or compliance activities are managed, or where client and transaction records are kept.

 Key considerations often include: